1001-digital/erc721-extensions/README.md

 }
 ```

+### `WithWithdrawals.sol`
+A simple helper that implements a withdrawal function.

+Just call `withdraw` as the contract owner.

 ## Installation
 1. In your project run `npm install @1001-digital/erc721-exensions`
 2. Within your project, import the extensions you want to use like `import "@1001-digital/erc721-exensions/contracts/WithIPFSMetaData.sol";`